JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 The plots are very similar to the Seeding Diagram plot highlighted in the previous notebook, with the $t=0$ LGR plot from Plot 3 superimposed underneath.

-All plots use the same vorticity plot setup, which should look familiar from Plot 3.
+All plots use the same Plot 3 vorticity setup.

 ```python
 vmin, vmax = -max(df['vorticity'].values[0]), max(df['vorticity'].values[0])